nus-sports-analytics/nus-sports-analytics.github.io/_pages/home.md

 permalink: /
 ---

-Welcome to the **Sports Analytics Group @ NUS**, where we integrate cutting-edge computational techniques with sports science to revolutionize performance analysis, strategic decision-making, and athlete development.
+The **Sports Analytics Group @ NUS** applies advanced computational techniques to sports science, driving innovations in performance analysis, strategic decision-making, and athlete development.
+Under the guidance of Professor **[Dong Jin Song](https://www.comp.nus.edu.sg/~dongjs/)**, our research spans **probabilistic reasoning, computer vision, and machine learning** to extract deep insights from game dynamics.
+Our work extends across multiple sports, including tennis, badminton, basketball, and American football, optimizing match strategies and player performance.

+Beyond fundamental research, we collaborate with academic institutions, sports organizations, and industry partners to bridge theory and real-world applications.
+As organizers of the **International Sports Analytics Conference and Exhibition ([ISACE](https://formal-analysis.com/isace/2025/))**, we foster global discourse in sports analytics.
+We have also founded **[Depintel](https://depintel.com/index.html)**, a technology-driven company dedicated to advancing sports intelligence through data analytics.

 <!-- Add custom CSS inside a <style> block within a Markdown file -->
 <style>